 - promote international cooperation for educational and cultural advancement; and thus assist in the development of friendly, sympathetic, and peaceful relations between the United States and the other countries of the world.

 Our J-1 Visa participants and their hosts must follow all regulations set forth by the U.S. Department of State and maintain contact with InterExchange throughout their selected programs.
 We guide international visitors to best take advantage of the cultural opportunities offered by their local host communities in the U.S. Similarly, we encourage U.S. host families and employers to promote cultural learning by introducing international visitors to uniquely American values, customs, history and activities while simultaneously learning about the countries and cultures of visiting participants.
 Strengthening these relationships makes achieving the goals of mutual cultural exchange possible and allows us to build a global community—one person at a time.

-The InterExchange Camp USA program places international participants, ages 18-28, in U.S. summer camps in counselor or support staff positions.
+The InterExchange Camp USA program places international participants, ages 18-28, in U.S. summer camps in general and activity counselor positions.
 InterExchange also sponsors visas for returning staff or for participants who have found their own camp jobs.
 The Camp Counselor J-1 Visa is a 4-month visa.
 The InterExchange Camp USA program runs between May 15th and September 15th during the program year.